RealOrko/sql-d/docs/roadmap.md

 ### Containerisation

-There is distinct lack of support for deploying this into container orchestration environments, containers, helms charts et al.
+There is distinct lack of support for deploying this into container orchestration environments, containers added to releases soon.

+### Kubernetes

+A helm chart for deploying this, with orchestration inside a cluster.